isuewo/OverimaginedShaders/README.md

 #### Hey everyone, thank you for your great interest in Overimagined Shaders.
 Currently, public development is on hold as Emin has expressed his concerns about the future of Reimagined and our edit.
-To solve this issue, we agreed on making Overimagined Shaders only installable via an installer.
-Once this installer is ready, public development can continue.
+To solve this issue, we agreed on making Overimagined Shaders only available through an installer.
+Once this installer is ready, public development will continue.

 <img src="https://user-images.githubusercontent.com/46494907/182962685-cb624c8b-782a-4d51-b9e5-090267ae6624.png" alt="Overimagined_logo" width="100" height="auto" />
   <h1>Overimagined Shaders</h1>